kumarnu/Data-Profiling/README.md

 # Data-Profiling
-Data Profiling Using Python Script to Find Gap Statistics Problem Statement:
+Data Profiling Using Python Script to Find Gap Statistics.
+Problem Statement:
 A large data set contains over 10 years of price history of 4000+ securities.
 However, the data set has gaps.
 Write an efficient Python script to profile the data set to create the gap statistics.